mozilla/addons-server/docs/api/topics/apps.rst

     .. note:: Requires authentication.

-    Will return a list of your apps.
+    Retuns a list of apps you have developed.

     **Request**